 Annually, the Organization receives a grant for preschool early intervention services from the Lancaster-Lebanon Intermediate Unit #13.
-The total amount received from the Lancaster-Lebanon Intermediate Unit #13 during the years ended September 30, 2023 and 2022 amounted to \$13,168 and \$15,095, respectively.
+During the years ended September 30, 2024 and 2023, the Organization recognized revenue related to the Lancaster-Lebanon Intermediate Unit #13 grant in the amount of \$16,180 and \$13,168, respectively.

-Additionally, the Organization has agreements with the offices of behavioral health and mental health services of Lancaster, Lebanon, and York counties for the preschool program.
+Additionally, the Organization has agreements with the offices of behavioral health and mental health services of Lancaster, Lebanon, and York Counties for the preschool program.
 The Organization is reimbursed based on the number of hours services are rendered to preschool children.
-The Organization received \$69,300 and \$53,477 under these contracts for the years ended September 30, 2023 and 2022, respectively.
+During the years ended September 30, 2024 and 2023, the Organization recognized revenue related to these contracts in the amount of \$37,214 and \$69,300, respectively.